Royal Belgian Veal Stew (Blanquette de Veau Royale)

 Form the Meatballs

 Gently mix the minced veal with a little water and salt, then form into 2 cm balls using wet hands.
-The wet hands prevent the meat from sticking to your skin, and a light touch ensures the meatballs stay tender rather than becoming dense and rubbery.
+A light touch keeps them tender.

 3. 3